Gloucester shire Mental Health Services

 I’m currently self-harming, am I still able to receive support from your service?

 Yes, regardless of whether you are self-harming or not, we will support you in the best way we can.
+We have a duty of care to maintain your safety whilst at the service, so will contact emergency services if urgent medical attention is required.

 u